 I wanted lighter cakes so I tried whipping the whites separately with about 3 tablespoons of sugar and folding them in.
 They looked promising.
 The batter was definitely fluffier.
 However, after baking, they did sink.
 Perhaps making a stronger meringue with more sugar would keep them from collapsing.
 In addition, I filled the rings 2/3rds full as I did with the original recipe and they puffed up over the top, becoming deformed as they fell because their edges got stuck on the edge of the molds.
 However, I think the cakes were lighter.
 Perhaps the solution is to use ring molds that are 3″ high.
 That way when the sink you’ll still have a cake that has reasonable height so it doesn’t look like a hockey puck.

 One thing I am going to do is try making this with fresh brioche that hasn’t been toasted.
 This will ultimately result in using less bread and I wonder if it will be lighter.
 I did some experiments with 10 gram pieces of bread and 30grams of milk per piece of bread to see which absorbed the liquid better.
 I used a 10 gram piece of fresh brioche, a 10 gram piece of brioche dried for 5 minutes in the oven (which ended up weighing slightly less as it became dehydrated) and 10 grams of brioche that was dried for 20 minutes and was slightly toasted.
 The piece the bread that absorbed the most milk was the 10 grams of toasted bread.
 The fresh bread absorbed quite well but there was more liquid left.
-Ok kids, this is as close to science as I care to get.
+Ok kids, this is as close to science as I can get.